Palmer Station Timeline

 First documented marathon, the "Antarctic Icefish Mid-Winters Day Marathon," held on 21 June.
 It was organized by 63-year-old researcher John Lostlethwait, and network engineer Paul Queior (age 29) also competed.
 It was mostly run on top of the glacier...the course record was 6:45.

-LTER researcher Kristen Myers successfully medevaced (26 August)--taken to Frei base by the LMG and flown to PA by a Chilean Twin Otter.
+LTER researcher Kristen Myers successfully medevaced (26 August) by the LMG and flown to PA by a Chilean Twin Otter.

 Summer 2008-09